 Layering With a Dry Suit

 - Base layer: A dry suit is essentially rainwear with watertight seals, so you’ll definitely need noncotton long underwear.
-You can also buy dry suit liners, and a few dry suits come with a fleece lining.

 - Mid layer: For colder conditions, you can add a thick fleece layer over your long underwear.